tonix-tuft/linked-hash-map/README.md

 // 'b', 2
 ```

-4. Appending/prepending to the map works in the same way as with built-in PHP arrays (a positional index (an int >= 0) is created or the highest positional index used so far is incremented internally).
+4. Appending/prepending to the map works in the same way as with built-in PHP arrays (a positional index (an `int or integer string >= 0`) is created or the highest positional index used so far is incremented internally).
    Accessing an unknown index does not trigger/emit a notice (just returns `NULL`):

 ```php